andresugartechea/ConnectionsLab/homework/week11/README.md

 ### Class II, pt.2 | April 21st: _"MAKE a simple page with one of the following libraries - D3, Three.js, Ml5, Aframe, Tone.js, Rivescript, Leaflet.
 Ensure that you work with a library that you have not worked with before.
 DOCUMENT your progress and learnings from the making of the webpage"_

+For this week’s assignment, I decided to work with [Three.js](https://threejs.org/).
+It was the JavaScript library whose examples appealed to me the most, particularly the [Apple website](https://www.apple.com/in/iphone-13/) since it made me understand the relevance of mastering this tool.
+My goal for this assignment was to use the documentation and online tutorials to learn the basics of Three.js and feel comfortable with it.

 #### Wireframe :